Empowerment

 There are no written records documenting these ancient techniques, but they constitute a unique heritage of the most diverse fleet of riverine vessels in the world with more than a hundred different types of wooden boats.

-Yet, as the wooden sailboats were pushed into extinction by motorized, steel-bodied traffic, their extraordinary craft was disappearing into irrelevance.
+Yet, as the wooden sailboats were pushed into extinction by motorised, steel-bodied vessels, their extraordinary craft was disappearing into irrelevance.

 Friendship worked supported these master carpenters by commissioning miniature replicas built using the same techniques as the full-sized boats as a way to document and preserve the numerous designs from all over Bangladesh.
 As a result, these carpenters continue to make a living.